codeskyblue/go-sh/README.md

 ## go-sh
 [![Go Walker](http://gowalker.org/api/v1/badge)](http://gowalker.org/github.com/shxsun/go-sh)

 So what is go-sh.
-Sometimes I need to write some shell scripts, but shell scripts is not good at cross platform, but golang is good at that.
+Sometimes we need to write some shell scripts, but shell scripts is not good at cross platform, but golang is good at that.
 Is there a good way to use golang to write scripts like shell?
 Use go-sh we can do it now.

 go-sh support some shell futures.

-* Session
+* shell session
 * `export`: env
 * `alias`: like alias ll='ls -l'
 * `cd`: remember current dir
 * pipe

-Example is very important.
+Example is always important.
 I will show you how to use it.

-run `echo hi world` in dir(/)

-	sh.Capture("echo", []string{"hi", "world"}, sh.Dir("/"))

-create a new Session
+First give you a full example, I will explain every command below.

 	session := sh.NewSession()
 	session.Env["PATH"] = "/usr/bin:/bin"